 - Block 5, "Shipper" must list the shipper's company name and facility that corresponds to the Utah Generator Site Access Permit (GSAP) number.
-Shippers shipping on behalf of the generator and using their GSAP number should list "(shipper's company name) on behalf of (generator's name)". - Block 5, "Shipment Number" and "Shipment ID Number" may be used by the shipper for their own tracking purposes.
-In most cases, shippers use the "Manifest Number" in Block 8 as the "Shipment ID Number". - Block 8, "Manifest Number" must list the EnergySolutions shipment number in the following format: (XXXX-YY-ZZZZ) where XXXX is the generator number, YY is the waste stream number, and ZZZZ is the shipment number (starting with 0001 for the first shipment and incrementing by one for each additional shipment). - Block 9, "Consignee" must list EnergySolutions' disposal site address as shown below, contact name and telephone number.
+Shippers shipping on behalf of the generator and using their GSAP number should list "(shipper's company name) on behalf of (generator's name)". - Block 5, "Shipment Number" may be used by the shipper for their own tracking purposes.
+The "Shipment ID Number" is the unique shipment approval number (e.g., U12345) that is issued when the shipment schedule request has been approved via the Customer Portal. - Block 8, "Manifest Number" must list the EnergySolutions shipment number in the following format: (XXXX-YY-ZZZZ) where XXXX is the generator number, YY is the waste stream number, and ZZZZ is the shipment number (starting with 0001 for the first shipment and incrementing by one for each additional shipment). - Block 9, "Consignee" must list EnergySolutions' disposal site address as shown below, contact name and telephone number.
 The address must specify EnergySolutions' "Treatment Facility" or "Bulk Waste Facility".
 List "Bulk Waste Facility" for LLRW, 11e.(2) Byproduct Material, and Mixed Waste shipped for direct disposal or list "Treatment Facility" for waste streams requiring treatment by EnergySolutions prior to disposal.